 In a time of crisis, it can be difficult to determine whether you need to go to your local emergency room or a dentist.
 At LuxSmile Family Dentistry of Carrollton, our team and office are fully equipped to care for a variety of issues.
 However, certain problems may require medical attention before we can tend to your mouth.
 Some of these include:

 If you suffer from any of the problems listed above, visit your local ER as soon as possible.
 Afterward, you can contact our office for emergency dental attention.

 Tooth pain can be a result of several situations, including a lodged object in your mouth, dental trauma, or a tooth infection.
 After you contact our office and schedule your appointment, you can ease your discomfort by following some of these tips:

 As soon as you reach our office, we’ll inspect the area in pain and make a diagnosis.
 If your tooth pain is caused by dental trauma or an infection, you’ll likely require treatment.
 However, if it’s caused by a simple lodged object, we can easily remove it using our dental scaler and mirror.

-At LuxSmile Family Dentistry, we understand that there’s no replacement that can ever compare to your natural tooth, which is why we’ll attempt to save it if possible.
+At LuxSmile Family Dentistry of Carrollton, we understand that there’s no replacement that can ever compare to your natural tooth, which is why we’ll attempt to save it if possible.
 That’s why we offer highly effective root canal therapy to clean and restore the health of infected teeth.
 However, if the infection has become severe, we may only be able to prevent the issue from spreading by removing it.